Are you wondering ‘How do window air conditioners work?’

 The Hot Air Cycle

-This cycle focus primarily on the external, or “atmospheric” air used to cool the condenser.
+This cycle focuses primarily on the external, or “atmospheric” air used to cool the condenser.

 So what’s the condenser?